-- 1. Students are assigned lockers by Ms. McNeill in Room 124. - 2.
+- 1. Students are assigned lockers by Mr. Pope in the Library after school. - 2.
 Students must not share lockers. - 3.
 Students must not give their combinations to other students. - 4.
 Students will receive locker assignments and locks on the first day of school.
 Replacement locks will be issued at a cost of \$5.00.
 Students cannot use their own locks and must use school issued locks.
 Unauthorized locks will be cut off. - 5.
-Lockers and other storage facilities (such as desks) are the property of the School District and may be searched at any time. - 6.
-OHS is not responsible for lost or stolen property.
+Lockers and other storage facilities (such as desks) are the property of the School District and may be searched at any time.

+6. OHS is not responsible for lost or stolen property.